Archive for the 'AOLserver' Category

 nscgi: ns_request_cgi and REQUEST_URI change

-In the “scratch your own itch” department, I decided to get Wordpress working under AOLserver.
-Wordpress is written in PHP, and while AOLserver can load PHP as a module, it doesn’t play nice when you configure AOLserver with multiple virtual servers.
+In the “scratch your own itch” department, I decided to get WordPress working under AOLserver.
+WordPress is written in PHP, and while AOLserver can load PHP as a module, it doesn’t play nice when you configure AOLserver with multiple virtual servers.
 The other option, running PHP as CGI using nscgi and php-cgi, does work for the most part.
 However, there were a few issues I ran into that required changes to nscgi, which I’ll outline below.

 Adding REQUEST_URI to CGI env. variables